Ensuring the smooth operation of factories and large plant

 The innovation also has many applications in a range of industries where dies and moulds are used, including the metals, aeronautical and automotive industries.

-Printed circuit board design software for windows
+Printed circuit board design

 The product surmounts traditional PC-based design barriers by providing an 253x253cms (100x100inch) workspace.
 A complete Gerber tool set is part of this modular software package which includes Gerber-file viewing, editing and panelisation.
 The current version 1.5 release uses a 32-bit database, giving submicron placement resolution (0.000001 inch) exploiting current PCB manufacturing technology.